Skip to content

 Warning

-Calling simmate database reset when using a connection pull will NOT work!
-If you ever need to reset your database, make sure you connect to the database directly instead of through a database pool.
+Calling simmate database reset when using a connection pool will NOT work!
+If you ever need to reset your database, ensure you connect to the database directly instead of through a database pool.

 This step is optional.

-With Sqlite, we were able to download a prebuilt database with data from third-parties already in it.
-However, creating our postgres database means our database is entirely empty.
+With Sqlite, we could download a prebuilt database with data from third parties already in it.
+However, creating our Postgres database means our database is entirely empty.

-To load ALL third-party data (~5GB total), you can use the following command.
+To load ALL third-party data (~10GB total), you can use the following command.
 We can also use Dask to run this in parallel and speed things up.
-Depending on your internet connection and CPU speed, this can take up to 24hrs.
+Depending on your internet connection and CPU speed, this can take up to 24 hours.

 simmate database load-remote-archives --parallel